 - 2 tablespoon mustard seeds

 - Heat a skillet over medium heat.
 Add the fenugreek, fennel and nigella seeds to the skillet and toast until very fragrant, 3-5 minutes.
-Remove to a bowl, let them cool, then powder in a spice grinder or blender.
+Remove to a bowl, let them cool, then add asafetida and powder everything together in a spice grinder or blender.

 - Place the limes in a clean, dry glass or ceramic bowl.
 Add the ground spices in step 1 along with the paprika or cayenne, turmeric, asafetida and salt.
 Mix well with a clean, dry spoon.